qbicsoftware-archive/qube-cli/docs/available_templates/lib_groovy.rst

 Purpose
 ^^^^^^^^

-| cli-lib is by design more open end than the other templates.
+| lib-groovy is by design more open end than the other templates.
   The goal of a cli-lib project is not to be run as a standalone, but rather to be included as a library in other JVM based projects.

 Design